leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 similar to the one used in Lean's trusted kernel, the part of Lean that is responsible for checking and verifying the correctness of expressions and proofs.
 It is less efficient than ``#eval``, and treats all foreign functions as opaque constants.
-We later discuss other differences between the two commands.
+You will learn later that there are some other differences between the two commands.

 ## Introducing Definitions